rvaheldendaten/Qlik-Sense-Tabs/README.md

 4. On the extension property, navigate to Settings>Properties and change the "Number of Tabs" to change the number of tabs displayed on the extension.
 5. Select a chart on the drop-down list and modify the label for each tab.

+## Limitations
+1. Right-click context menu (including take snapshot, open exploration menu, export to PDF, etc) cannot be used for tabbed chart.
+"Export data" is shown on the context menu, but it produces error when executed.
+2. Export button on the tabs can be used only for those charts which support data export.
+(Data export of pivot table, tree map chart, etc is not supported Qlik Sense 2.1.
+Also, you can not export data from filters.)

 ## Licence
 The software is provided "AS IS" without warranty of any kind.
 This project is licensed under the terms of the MIT license.